 Section 3.
 Leave with Pay.
-Except as otherwise established by this agreement in the form of paid time off, holidays, jury duty, emergency leave, in-service training, and the other forms of leave and training specifically identified, leave with pay is not allowed, except by express authorization of the City Manager.
+Except as otherwise established by this Agreement in the form of paid time off, holidays, jury duty, emergency leave, in-service training, and the other forms of leave and training specifically identified, leave with pay is not allowed, except by express authorization of the City Manager.

 Section 4.
 Family Medical Leave.
-Consistent with City policy, an employee may be eligible for Family Medical Leave to care for a spouse, parent, parent-in-law or child with a serious health condition as defined under federal and state law, or sick child requiring home care, for the employee's own serious health condition as defined under federal and state law, or for parental leave for the birth of a child or for placement of a child under 18 years of age for adoption or foster care.
-As a general rule, such leave shall not exceed twelve (12) weeks within any twelve (12) month period, except as otherwise required by law.
+Consistent with City policy, an employee may be eligible for Family Medical Leave as defined under federal and state law.
+Family Medical Leave shall not exceed twelve (12) weeks within any calendar year, except as otherwise required by law.
 An employee may qualify for more than twelve (12) weeks of leave under OFLA and FMLA.
+The City shall post eligibility requirements in City Buildings as required by State Law.

-Where practicable, and subject to the approval of the treating health care provider, the employee shall make a reasonable effort to schedule health care treatment or supervision to minimize disruption of the employer's operations.
+Where practicable, and subject to the approval of the treating health care provider, the employee shall make a reasonable effort to schedule health care treatment or supervision to minimize disruption of the City's operations.